 In topic we will be learning how to use different media to create for a purpose.
-We will be creating our own work based on the artist Kandinsky.
-We will also be exploring colour mixing in different ways.
-We are also learning about the sounds of untuned instruments and will learn how to play them.
-The children will continue to explore programming through the use of 'Beebots' and PE will continue on a Thursday for Bears and Lions, and Friday for Crocodiles.
+We will be ceating our own paper scultpures and do a study on the artist Kandinsky.
+We are also learning about the sounds of untuned instruments and will learn how to play them in different ways.
+In computing we are learning how to type.

 Dates for your diary

 26th February- Happy chicks arrive- 3 incubators will arrive with eggs ready to hatch.

 1st March- World book day- dress as a book character.

 12th March- Teaching Talons- birds of prey in to visit.

 12th March- Science, Teachnology, Engineering and Maths week to inspire children.